 Here you will find out all about out outdoor learning opportunities.
 At Diamond Wood we are passionate about using the outdoors to encourage our children to talk more about their experiences and develop their speech and language.

-Our forest school programme is run throughout the year with all classes experiencing outdoor sessions on a regular fortnightly basis for either a morning or afternoon.
+Our outdoor learning programme is run throughout the year with all classes experiencing outdoor sessions on a regular fortnightly basis for either a morning or afternoon.

-The areas of benefit identified by a number of studies reflect the outcomes which are associated with Forest School:
+The areas of benefit identified by a number of studies reflect the outcomes which are associated with outdoor learning: